NenadWritesDocs/docosaurus_nenad/my-website/blog/What_I_Think_About_When_I_Talk_About_My_Job.md

 Whenever I have time in my week I dedicate a couple of hours for sitting at my desk and learning.
 First PowerShell, than Python, after that perhaps German language.

 ## Current situation, goals and dreams

+I finally feel properly anchored at my current position.
+I know my tasks and deadlines, have great relationship with my colleagues and don't have the urge to search for a different job.
+I have personal goals that I try to achieve, and become a better technical writer.
+As for dreams, I will end it with a quote from one of my favorite bands "Hope is for presidents, and dreams are for people who are sleeping.